Robotics-Club-IIT-BHU/Summer-Camp-2022-Phase-1/When Robot met Theory/Part 1 - Universal Robot Structure/README.md

 - [Create your own URDF file](http://wiki.ros.org/urdf/Tutorials/Create%20your%20own%20urdf%20file)
 - [Building Visual Robot Model](http://wiki.ros.org/urdf/Tutorials/Building%20a%20Visual%20Robot%20Model%20with%20URDF%20from%20Scratch)

-The various tags and attributes might be confusing at the first sight such as the relative position and orientation of joints and links To get an in depth description of various tags and attributes, we recommend you to go through the following links once:
+The various tags and attributes might be confusing at the first sight such as the relative position and orientation of joints and links.
+To get an in-depth description of various tags and attributes, we recommend you to go through the following links once:
 - [Links](http://wiki.ros.org/urdf/XML/link)
 - [Joints](http://wiki.ros.org/urdf/XML/joint)